Alun Kyte: Murder of Tracey Turner

 On 2 March 1994, Central Television broadcast a reconstruction of Paull's murder.
-Kyte saw the broadcast and it fuelled his desire to attack another victim.
-Shortly after the broadcast he abducted 30-year-old Tracey Turner from Hilton Park Services on the M6 Motorway.
-Turner regularly worked out of motorway service stations across the country.
-She was virtually deaf.
+Kyte saw the broadcast, and it fuelled his desire to attack another victim.
+Shortly after the broadcast, he abducted 30-year-old Tracey Turner from Hilton Park Services on the M6 Motorway.
+Turner regularly solicited customers from motorway service stations across the country.
+Turner had a disability: she was virtually deaf.
 She was found dead the next day at Bitteswell, near Lutterworth, 52 miles from where she was last seen.
-Similarly to Paull she had been dumped near the M1 motorway, this time near to junction 19.
-She had been raped, stripped and strangled.
-She was dumped by the side of the road and was found only six miles from where Paull had been found dead.
-Police concluded that she had been transported to the location by car and dumped by the side of the road by the killer.
-At first, no connection was made to the murder of Samo Paull only three months earlier.
+Similarly to Paull, she had been dumped near the M1 motorway, this time near to junction 19.
+She had been raped, stripped of her clothing and strangled.
+She was dumped by the side of the road and was found about six miles from where Paull had been found dead.
+Police concluded that she had been transported to the location by car and dumped at the side of the road by the killer.
+Initially, the police made no connection between this new discovery and the murder of Samo Paull three months earlier.

-An initial suspect was a man who was thought to have been seen speaking to Turner at Hilton Park services.
-His car's registration was checked and he was traced to Glasgow, but after speaking with him investigators found no evidence to link him to the murder and he was released.
+The first suspect to be questioned was a man who was believed to have been seen speaking to Turner at Hilton Park services.
+His car's registration was checked; he was traced to Glasgow, but, after speaking with him, investigators found no evidence to link him to the murder, and he was released.

 Two days after the murder, Kyte was seen at the service station posing as a newspaper reporter.
 He told staff he was conducting an investigation into prostitution.

-Initial inquiries into the murders of Paull and Turner drew a blank and Kyte was not apprehended.
+Initial inquiries into the murders of Paull and Turner yielded few clues, and Kyte was not apprehended during this period.

-Other known 1994 attack
+Further events of 1994

-It is known that Kyte also attacked a second sex worker in 1994.
-That March he picked up a sex worker again from the Balsall Heath area of Birmingham and drove to a dark area before pulling out a Stanley knife and holding it to her neck.
-He ordered her to give him her belongings and take her clothes off, but after she begged for her life and told him that she was three months pregnant Kyte told her to get out and threw her clothes after her.
-The victim reported the attack to the police but he was not apprehended.
+It is known that Kyte also attacked a second woman in 1994.
+That March, he again picked up a sex worker from the Balsall Heath area of Birmingham and drove to a dark area, before pulling out a Stanley knife and holding it to her neck.
+He ordered her to give him her belongings and remove her clothes, but, when she begged for her life and told him that she was three months pregnant, Kyte told her to get out, throwing her clothes after her.
+The victim reported the attack to the police; Kyte was not apprehended for this offence.

+On 22 April 1994, it was reported in the Staffordshire Sentinel that a man had been charged with kidnapping Kyte from his Stafford home and robbing him of £55.
+At this stage, it was still not known that Kyte had murdered and attacked several victims.